Registration Services

 Assuming that all validation passes, the member will be registered, their PDS created, and the member's browser will be redirected back to your return_to URL.

-Delegating the registration process off to Mydex via OpenIDConnect 🔗︎ click to copy
+Option 2: Delegating the registration process off to Mydex via OpenIDConnect 🔗︎ click to copy

 Should you wish to avoid handling (or your app is unable to handle) the registration step in your application, delegating the registration process off to Mydex is possible (and highly recommended) by using the OpenIDConnect protocol.
-Please visit our instructions for getting started with OIDC.
+This means that your application will act as a Relying Party (RP) in an OIDC authentication flow with our OIDC server.

-Beginning a standard OIDC flow, with a query parameter action=register appended to the auth URL, will result in a redirect from your application to a registration form on our OIDC platform, and your app need never process the MydexID, password or email address in a form at all.
+This means your app need never process the MydexID, password or email address in a form hosted on your application at all.
 Processing registration in this way also carries the benefit of automatically establishing an OIDC session (the member is considered 'logged in' once they return to your app - you won't have to invoke a login flow after registration).

 Next steps after registration 🔗︎ click to copy